tamerajaj/Model-deployment-project/README.md

 ## Answer these questions

 1. What is the RMSE of your model?
-2. Which deployment method did you use?
-3. What would you do differently if you had more time?
+2. What would you do differently if you had more time?

 ## How to submit your project